tybens/leilanibender.com/blog/source/_drafts/Jit-Compilers-Are-Cute.md

 if False:
   print("FALSE")
 ```
 For any sane program, the conditional will always be true.
-But for Python 2, the value of `False` could be reassigned and thus if the statement were in a loop, it could be redefined somewhere else.
+But in Python 2, the value of `False` could be reassigned and thus if the statement were in a loop, it could be redefined somewhere else.
 Pypy is this case will build a "guard".
 When a guard fails, the JIT will fall back to the interpreting loop.
 Pypy uses another constant (200), called _trace eagerness_ to decide whether to compile the rest of the path till the end of the loop.
 That sub-path is called a _bridge_.

 Pypy also exposes all of these as arguments that can be tweaked at execution, along with configuration for unrolling (expanding loops) and inlining.
 It also exposes some hooks so we can see when things are compiled!